 Click the yellow Edit button to access the set page to change values.
 Any blue text may be selected to edit; use the blue check to save.
 Or select the blue edit pen button next to a value to change.

 When Regulatory Set in already in use / applied to a Trip of a Flight Leg when it is edited, the new values will be automatically applied.
-The Trip Snapshot may need to be refreshed to see the new alerts.
+The Trip Feasibility may need to be refreshed to see the new alerts.

 Note: Due to this, it is recommended when making major edits to an historical Regulatory Set to copy the set, make the older set inactive, and continue forward using the new set.